Berrien County School District

-The Berrien County School District is a public school district in Berrien County, Georgia, United States, based in Nashville, Georgia.
-It serves the communities of West Berrien, Alapaha, Enigma, Nashville, and Ray City.
+The Berrien High School is in the Berrien County School District, a public school district in Berrien County, Georgia, United States, based in Nashville, Georgia.
+The school district includes the entire county and serves the communities of West Berrien, Alapaha, Enigma, Nashville, and Ray City.

 Schools

 The Berrien County School District has two elementary schools, one middle school, and one high school.